smyrgeorge/actor4k/README.md

 implementation("io.github.smyrgeorge:actor4k:x.y.z")
 ```

+### State of the project

+**Note:** This project is still under development, so you might encounter some incompatibilities along the way.
+I'm
+currently focusing on enhancing the `cluster` module (you can check it out [here](actor4k-cluster)).
+That said, the core
+module is already being used successfully in production, even in non-cluster environments.

+**What’s Next?**

+- **Enhance the basic actor API by adding:**
+  - Timers
+  - Stash
+  - Router
+- **Expand the cluster capabilities**

 ### Start up the Actor System

 `actor4k` tries to be multiplatform compatible, which means there is no support for reflection.
 Therefore, we must pass